AdaCore/libadalang/dev_manual/design_documents/function_attributes.rst

 Proposed Solution
 -----------------

-To solve this, we need to synthetize the subprogram nodes corresponding to each attribute.
-If we have a unified mechanism to easily synthetise subprograms with given profiles, we can potentially also dramatically simplify the name resolution of said attributes, because for the moment resolution of those is hard-coded.
+To solve this, we need to synthesize the subprogram nodes corresponding to each attribute.
+If we have a unified mechanism to easily synthesize subprograms with given profiles, we can potentially also dramatically simplify the name resolution of said attributes, because for the moment resolution of those is hard-coded.